MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 *Review your subscription details for applicability to Windows 11*.

-If you're blocked when creating new policies for capabilities that require Windows Autopatch and you get your licenses to use WUfB through an Enterprise Agreement (EA), contact the source of your licenses such as your Microsoft account team or the partner who sold you the licenses.
+If you're blocked when creating new policies for capabilities that require Windows Autopatch and you get your licenses to use Windows Update for Business through an Enterprise Agreement (EA), contact the source of your licenses such as your Microsoft account team or the partner who sold you the licenses.
 The account team or partner can confirm that your tenants' licenses meet the Windows Autopatch license requirements.
 See [Enable subscription activation with an existing EA](/windows/deployment/deploy-enterprise-licenses#enable-subscription-activation-with-an-existing-ea).

 ### Device & Edition requirements